blukatdevelopment/UnchainedWorldsOld/core_rules.md

 - Dodge: Attack rolls made against you are made with disadvantage if you can see the attacker.
 Dexterity saving throws are made with advantage.
 - Help: You can aid another creature in completing a task, giving them advantage with it.
 Or, you may distract an enemy you are within 5ft of, giving the first attack made against them advantage.
 - Hide: Provided you have entered a space that is obscured from sight, you may hide.
 The keeper will likely ask for a stealth check made against passive nearby creature's perception.
 - Ready: You declare an action(and potentially movement) that you will use under a certain condition(such as if a creature turns hostile).
-If that condition is met, your readied action is triggered.
+If that condition is met, your readied action is triggered, using your reaction to perform it.
 If you prepare to cast a spell, it uses any relevant resources as if you had actually cast the spell, regardless of whether it was triggered.
 - Search: You seek to find something.
 Your keeper will likely request an investigation or perception check.

 #### How to make attack rolls